fardeen-khan09/Ecom_sales_report/README.md

 | `dashboard_preview.png` | Dashboard image preview |

 ---

-## 🚀 How to Use
-1. Download the `.pbix` file from this repository.
-2. Open it in **Power BI Desktop**.
-3. Explore visualizations and filters for deeper insights.

----

-## 🧾 Business Use Case
-This dashboard helps e-commerce stakeholders monitor:
-- Profit and sales growth per quarter.
-- Most profitable product categories and regions.
-- Preferred customer payment methods.
-- Seasonal profit fluctuations across months.

----

 ## ✨ Insights Summary
 The Ashok E-Commerce Dashboard simplifies data-driven decision-making by turning raw sales data into actionable visuals.
 It highlights which states, categories, and payment modes contribute the most to overall performance.